carlosjhr64/ascii_mathematical_notation/Script.md

 The `define` method takes a key name, a pattern, and a substitution from the current line.
 This way one can define a `gsub` by a given key name.
 The key become available for the `tr` method to use.
-`define` will essentially echo back the new defintion.
+`define` will essentially echo back the new definition.

     #:ruby define
     commute \((\w)\*(\w)\) (\2*\1)